yumilceh/libqi/README.rst

   ./b2 toolset=gcc cxxflags="-std=c++11"
   sudo ./b2 install

 Then continue with the instructions provided by softbank but using this repository.
 Notice that we modify only the parts of the code related to "google-mock",  we download gtest during the compilation of libqi.
-Any file to be build requiren gmock.h, first most invoke gtest.h.
+Any file to be build requiring gmock.h, first must invoke gtest.h.

 .. code-block:: sh